-4.4.
-River underpass by ground freezing
+4.4 River underpass by ground freezing

-The river underpass has to be performed with low overburden (5.00-8.00m) within a complex geotechnical and hydrogeological context (cfr. par.
-2), for this reason the underground excavation could take place only after ground improvement.
-Different ground improvement techniques have been designed for the execution of the shafts, at the river bank, and of the underpass tunnels.
+The river underpass is with low overburden (5.0-8.0m) within a complex geotechnical and hydrogeological context, for this reason the underground excavation could take place only after ground improvement.
+Several ground improvement techniques have been designed for the execution of the shafts, at the river bank, and of the underpass tunnels.
 For the excavation of the shaft, elliptical in shape, depth up to 30 meters, "double-fluid" jet grouting is adopted with the same criteria of the chapter 4.3; three rows of jet-grouting columns will be placed all around the shaft in addition to the bottom plug.
-The excavation of the shafts will be executed by single step of 2.5 m, followed by the casting of an annular r.c. structure.
-For the tunnels excavation, ground improvement by means of cement injections and ground freezing will be adopted.
-The 4 tunnels (Fig. 9) have a length variable between 56 m and 63m and they will be excavated starting from the